folkertdev/rust-rfcs/text/3720-labeled-match.md

 Intuitively, a `goto` could be inserted to the `Some(_)` pattern (which does not exist in the surface language, but its equivalent is inserted by pattern match desugaring).
 However, dealing with partial patterns leaks information about the order in which patterns are evaluated.
 There's an ongoing discussion about whether rust can/should commit to a particular order or not.

-Unfortunately, this snippet is also rejected even though here the desired behavior is clear.
+Unfortunately, the following snippet is also rejected even though here the desired behavior is clear.
 We just don't currently have an accurate way of describing that this snippet is valid and the one above is not, so we conservatively reject both.

 ```rust
 loop match None {